getvictor/website/content/posts/modular-monolith-attempt/index.md

 Android service.
 And similarly for a legacy controller.
 Hence, both the legacy and the new API layers must have interface handles to each other.

-The important thing is to assign the ownership of the API endpoint to a specific module, and to a specific team.
-Even though the API endpoint may largely be an orchestrator, it is important to know what module it belongs to.
+The important thing is to assign ownership of the API endpoint to a specific module and a specific team.
+Although the API endpoint may primarily serve as an orchestrator, it is essential to determine which module it belongs to.

 ## Further reading